NeuroTorch/NeuroTorch/README.md

 gradient approach SuperSpike by [F. Zenke, and S. Ganguli (2017)](https://arxiv.org/abs/1705.11146).
 In fact, the prefix 'Spy' of certain layers in NeuroTorch is a reference to SpyTorch.
 * [PySNN](https://github.com/BasBuller/PySNN/) is a PyTorch extension similar to [Norse](https://github.com/norse/norse).
+* [Pytorch Lightning](https://github.com/Lightning-AI/lightning) is a deep learning framework to train, deploy, and ship AI products Lightning fast.
+* [Poutyne](https://github.com/GRAAL-Research/poutyne) is a simplified framework for PyTorch and handles much of the boilerplating code needed to train classical neural networks.